dotnet/docs/docs/core/tools/project-json.md

 ## content
 Type: String or String[] with a globbing pattern

-Specifies what files are included in the build output, such as images or fonts.
+Specifies which files are included in the build output, such as images or fonts.

 For example: